creationix/howtonode.org/articles/intro-to-jake.markdown

 Where `name` is the string name of the task, `dependencies` is an array of the dependencies, and `handler` is a function to run for the task.

-Here's an example:
+Here’s an example:

 <intro-to-jake/sample-jakefile.js>

 This is a build tool for Node, so of course we want to support async execution, right?
 The `async` argument is optional, and when set to true `(async === true)` indicates the task executes asynchronously.
 Asynchronous tasks need to call `complete()` to signal they have completed.

-Here's an example of an asynchronous task:
+Here’s an example of an asynchronous task:

 <intro-to-jake/async-jakefile.js>